NRCan/TRNRun/components/type3830/README.md

 - _`Printing interval`_ (`number`, default: `1` hour)

   Simulation-time interval between progress updates.
-It must be greater than `0`.
+It must be greater than `0` and at least as long as the simulation timestep.

 Use a printing interval of one hour or longer when fine-grained progress is not needed.
 Shorter intervals increase file I/O without changing the simulation